s-weigand/pyglotaran-release-paper-supplementary-information/README.md

 pip install pyglotaran pyglotaran-extras jupyterlab
 ```

+Look at the installation output to verify that you installed pyglotaran version 0.7.1 or later, and pyglotaran-extras version 0.7.1 or later.

 <sub>Note: the main package is `pyglotaran`, `pyglotaran-extras` provides additional plotting functionality, whereas `jupyterlab` provides a way to work with notebooks.</sub>

 ### 4. Start Jupyter notebook within Supplementary Information folder